OthankQ/100-days-of-code/r1-log.md

 ### R2D75

 Added a feature so check marks appear in each cell in the table view when clicked.
 Also added new item functionality.
 Next is learning how to use local data storage.

+### R2D76

+Made a custom data model class to store information about each cells in the todo app.
+Refactored some of the code.